 Anirban Ganguly holds BSc and MBA degrees from the University of Calcutta, and also MS and PhD from Stevens Institute of Technology, USA.
 He is currently an Assistant Professor with the Jindal Global School of Business at the O.P.
 Jindal Global University, Haryana, India.
 His research interests include operations and supply chain management, technology and innovation management, risk analysis and knowledge management.
-His research has been

-IMDS published in International Journal of Production Economics, The Engineering Economist, 116,4 International Journal of Knowledge Management, Engineering Management Journal, IEEE 110,1 Aerospace & Electronics Systems Journal and International Journal of Innovation and Technology Management, among others.
-Rabia Turson currently is a Senior Lecturer of School of Business Administration, Xinjiang
+His research has been published in International Journal of Production Economics, The Engineering Economist, International Journal of Knowledge Management, Engineering Management Journal, IEEE Aerospace & Electronics Systems Journal and International Journal of Innovation and Technology Management, among others.

-Kabla Turson currently is a Senior Lecturer of School of Business Administration, Xinjiang University of Finance and Economics, Urumqi, PR China.
+Rabia Turson currently is a Senior Lecturer of School of Business Administration, Xinjiang University of Finance and Economics, Urumqi, PR China.
 She received her PhD degree in logistics and supply chain management from the School of Business of the Renmin University of China, Beijing, PR China.
 She has research interests in the areas of supply chain safety and security, sustainable food supply chain and distribution channel management.